status-im/react-native-desktop-qt/README-ubuntu.md

 #### Dependencies

-You do not need to add react-native and react-native-cli to the local repository if you are building this way, but you must add node-haste, as per the instructions above.
+You do not need to add react-native and react-native-cli to the local repository if you are building this way.

 #### Building